NEET/JEE Coaching Scholarship

 Two ways in which biodegradable substances would affect the environment are:

-1. These substances on degradation can produce foul smell which affects the population living nearby.
+1. These substances on degradation can produce a foul smell which affects the population living nearby.
 They may also become a breeding place for insects.

-2. Many harmful greenhouse gases may evolve during degradation leading to global warming.
+2. Many harmful greenhouse gases may evolve during degradation, leading to global warming.

 Q. 3.
 Give any two ways in which non-biodegradable substances would affect the environment.